Minnesota Department of Corrections

 b) Monitoring card usage, including reviewing and reconciling invoices per agency reconciliation practices so that fleet card bills are paid in a timely manner and the agency receives available rebate incentives.

-c) Ensuring that adequate funds for anticipated fleet card purchases are encumbered so that the agency’s use of the fleet card complies with the MMB and Admin Operating Policy and Procedure 0702-09 Credit Agreements.
+c) Ensuring that adequate funds for anticipated fleet card purchases are encumbered so that the agency’s use of the fleet card complies with the MMB Statewide Operating Policy 0701-01, “Encumbrances and M.S.
+16A.15/16C.05 Compliance.”

 d) Ensuring the proper retention and storage of receipts and the ability to retrieve receipts for business needs, including audits.